mattrohr/nightfall/README.md

-# hackreation-10-26-24
+# Secret Button Team

-## Steps To Participate
+## Team Details
-1) Fork this Repository
+Participants
-2) Create a PR that contains:
+ *Alexa Miller
-  * Team Name
+ *Matt Rohr
-  * Team Participants
+ *Chris Hemmerly

-  * Project Name
+Project Description
-  * Project Description
+We want to create a prototype for a piece of public art that will have active components which are controlled by a button at a distance